 An esophagostomy tube is used in cats that have jaw fractures or other mouth injuries that prevent normal or adequate eating, or in cats with diseases that have anorexia as a symptom.

 How do I feed my cat through the tube?

 You will syringe a special liquid diet or a homemade mixture through the tube two to five times per day.
 This food is formulated to meet your cat's nutritional needs; it should not cause vomiting or diarrhea.
 To feed your cat, follow these steps:

+- Prepare the food by combining the recommended canned diet and 10 oz (300mL) of water in a blender.
 Run the blender at high speed until the food is uniformly mixed.
 After mixing, pour the food through a kitchen strainer to remove any chunks or clumps of unblended food.

 NOTE: Technically, a cubic centimeter (cc) and a milliliter (ml) are slightly different.
 However, for our purposes, a cc is the same as a ml.
 Syringes are often marked in cc's.

 When and how is the feeding tube removed?